ansidev/blog/src/pages/posts/2022-03-16-what-is-good-code.md

   - good code
 ---

-"Good code is written so that is readable, understandable, covered by automated tests, not over complicated and does well what is intended to do."
+> Good code is written so that is readable, understandable, covered by automated tests, not over complicated and does well what is intended to do.
----

 What do you feel makes code good?